gioele-scaletta/Coding-Exams-Politecnico-di-Torino/README.md

-## In this repository I report some pieces of code of the most relevant programming exams I have taken during my bachleor's and master's in Computer Engineering at Politecnico di Torino.
+## In this repository I report some pieces of code of the most relevant and diverse programming exams I have taken during my bachleor's and master's in Computer Engineering at Politecnico di Torino.
+This in order to give a quick overview of the programming skills acquired2 while studying at Politecnico.
 ## The exams were part of the following courses:
 <br>